dgroomes/react-playground/hooks/README.md

       ```
 4. Open the browser
     * Open <http://[::1]:8080>
-    * Relate what you see in the browser to the code.
-Try both `CursorSpotlight` and `CursorSpotlight2`.
+    * Relate what you see on the web page to the code.

 ## Wish List